ndivine-eng/Product-Catalog-Api/README.md

 ## Low-Stock Reporting Endpoint

-Identify products that are running low on stock (including variants).

 | Method | Endpoint               | Description                     |
 |--------|------------------------|---------------------------------|
 | GET    | `/products/low-stock`  | Get all products with low stock |